Redwass/GAMM/README.md

 (1) A 1st schema for 1992 and 1993 data composed of a fact Sales analyzed according to the Part and Customer dimensions.
 The fact Sales is indicated by the measures Sales_Amount, Discount and Supplycost.
 The dimension Part is described by the attributes P_Name and Size and a hierarchical levels Category, Mfgr, Brand and Type.
 The dimension Customer is described by the attributes C_Name, C_Address and C_Phone, and a hierarchical levels C_City, C_Nation, C_Region and Segment.
 Note that for further study, we ourselves created these levels that were attributes in the SSB original dataset.
 This version is valid during the period 𝑇1 =[01/01/2019,31/12/2019]

 (2) A 2nd schema version for data from 1994 to 1996 characterised by he addition of a new Supplier dimension described by the attributes S_Name, S_Address and S_Phone, and a hierarchical levels S_City, S_Nation and S_Region.
-This version is valid during the period𝑇2 =[01/01/2020,31/12/2020]
+This version is valid during the period 𝑇2 =[01/01/2020,31/12/2020]

 (3) A 3rd version of the schema for 1997 and 1998 data characterised by the removal of the Customer dimension and the addition of a Quantity measure.
 This version is valid during the period 𝑇3 = [01/01/2021,31/12/2021